 Uses For idarubicin

-Before you begin treatment with idarubicin, you and your doctor should talk about the good idarubicin will do as well as the risks of using it.
+Before you begin treatment with idarubicin, you and your doctor should talk about the benefit as the risks of using idarubicin.

-Idarubicin is to be administered only by or under the supervision of your doctor.
+Idarubicin is to be given only by or under the direct supervision of your doctor.

 Before Using idarubicin

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For idarubicin, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to idarubicin or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies have not been performed on the relationship of age to the effects of idarubicin injection in the pediatric population.
 Safety and efficacy have not been established.